alexmgrant/pd/README.md

 **Master branch is a completed version**

-`gco completed-in-time` to see what was completed in time.
+`git checkout completed-in-time` to see what was completed in time.

 **run**